JohnEstropia/CoreStore/README.md

 ```
 The most common usage is to pass in the *.xcdatamodeld* version names in increasing order as above.

-For more complex migration paths, you can also pass in a version tree that maps the key-values to the source-destination versions:
+For more complex, non-linear migration paths, you can also pass in a version tree that maps the key-values to the source-destination versions:
 ```swift
 let dataStack = DataStack(migrationChain: [
     "MyAppModel": "MyAppModelV3",